stevenfeltner/kops/docs/getting_started/spot-ocean.md

 ## Creating a Cluster

-You can add an Ocean instance group to new or existing clusters.
-To create a new cluster with a Ocean instance groups, run:
+To create a new cluster with Ocean-Managed instance groups, run:

 ```bash
 # configure the feature flags